kizniche/Mycodo/docs/Functions.md

+Page\: `Setup -> Function`

+Function controllers perform tasks that often involve the use of Inputs and Outputs.

 ## Custom Controllers

 There is a Custom Controller import system in Mycodo that allows user-created Controllers to be used in the Mycodo system.
 Custom Controllers can be uploaded on the `Configure -> Controllers` page.
 After import, they will be available to use on the `Setup -> Function` page.